-Application Note: The content required by this component is quite comprehensive and broadly stated: in the particular the content needs to address any of the mechanisms and functions provided to the administrator to meet the functional requirements of the PP. It should also contain warnings about actions that may typically be done by administrators that should not be done on this specific TOE.
+Application Note: The content required by this component is quite comprehensive and broadly stated: in particular the content needs to address any of the mechanisms and functions provided to the administrator to meet the functional requirements of the PP. It should also contain warnings about actions that may typically be done by administrators that should not be done on this specific TOE.
 This may include activating certain features or installing certain software that would compromise the TSF.

-5.2.4.2 AGD USR.1 User Guidance
+5.2.4.3 AGD USR.1 User Guidance

-AGD_USR.1.1D The developer shall provide guidance 5.2.4.2.2 Content and l presentation of evidence elements AGD_USR.1.1C The user guidance shall describe the functions and interfaces available to the non-administrative users of the TOE.
-AGD_USR.1.2C The user guidance shall contain warnings about user accessible functions and privileges that should be controlled in a secure processing environment.
+AGD USR.1.1D The developer shall provide guidance

+AGD_USR.1.1C The user guidance shall describe the functions and interfaces available to the non-administrative users of the TOE.

+AGD USR.1.2C The user guidance shall contain warnings about user accessible functions and privileges that should be controlled in a secure processing environment.

 AGD_USR.1.3C The user guidance shall clearly present all user responsibilities necessary for the secure operation of the TOE, including those related to assumptions regarding user behavior found in the statement of the TOE security environment.
-Note: this includes the securing of media, passwords, and etc. AGD_USR.1.4C The user guidance shall be consistent with all other documentation supplied for evaluation.
-AGD_USR.1.5C The user guidance shall describe all security requirements for the IT environment that are relevant to the user.
+Note: this includes the securing of media, passwords, and etc.

+AGD USR.1.4C The user guidance shall be consistent with all other documentation supplied for evaluation.

+AGD USR.1.5C The user guidance shall describe all security requirements for the IT environment that are relevant to the user.

-AGD_USR.1.1E The evaluator shall confirm that the information provided meets all requirements for the content and presentation of evidence.
+AGD_USR.1.1E The evaluator shall confirm that the information provided meets all